 Hosts who engage in legal rentals in New York City may be required to obtain a special license or permit to operate a business in the City.
 For more information, visit New York City’s new business portal, business regulation finder, and New York Administrative Code (available under “ADC” on New York State’s website).

 In addition, New York State and New York City each impose various taxes on hotels.
 These include a New York City hotel room occupancy tax, New York State sales tax, New York City sales tax, and the New York State hotel unit fee daily tax.
 Short-term rentals through Airbnb or other rental platforms may be subject to some or all of these taxes.
-Airbnb does not collect or remit such taxes for hosts in New York City, thus they must do so themselves.
+Airbnb and other rental platforms do not collect or remit such taxes for hosts in New York City, thus they must do so themselves.
 Information about hotel sales taxes is available on the New York State Department of Taxation’s website.
 Information about NYC hotel occupancy taxes is available on the City’s website.